Self-hypnosis could help you to overcome difficult issues and situations in areas of your daily life.

 Hypnotherapy with a trained professional has been found to help an array of physical conditions from aches and pains to insomnia.

 A recent study in the Netherlands found that 6 sessions of hypnotherapy were more effective for IBS than standard supportive care.
-40% of hypnotherapy patients reporting relief from symptoms, often for several months afterwards.
+40% of hypnotherapy patients reported relief from symptoms, often for several months afterwards.

 Research has shown that those who regularly use self-hypnosis techniques before eating felt more full than those who hadn’t.

 Using hypnosis and hypnotherapy for your health and fitness is about making definable aims that are achievable and maintainable.